To sustain and strengthen Bentley’s historical commitment to the highest quality education for our students

 - Summer grants – applications due in January

-Please note that at least 10% of the summer grant funding is allocated to projects focused on pedagogy with an emphasis on pedagogical research, development of publishable cases, or other pedagogical work that can be shared with the larger academic community.
+Note: at least 10% of the summer grant funding is allocated to projects focused on pedagogy with an emphasis on pedagogical research, development of publishable cases, or other pedagogical work that can be shared with the larger academic community.

 - U.S. Department of Education